proxmox/proxmox-backup/docs/tape-backup.rst

 Retention policy:
   keep

-This setup has the advantage of being easy to manage and is re-using the benefits from deduplication as much as possible.
-But, it's also prone to a failure of any single tape, which would render all backups referring to chunks from that tape unusable.
+This setup has the advantage of being easy to manage and reuses the benefits from deduplication as much as possible.
+But, it also provides no redundancy, meaning a failure of any single tape would render all backups referring to chunks from that tape unusable.

-If you want to start a new media-set manually, you can set the currently writable media of the set either to 'full', or set the location to an offsite vault.
+If you want to start a new media-set manually, you can set the currently writable media of the set either to 'full', or set the location to an off-site vault.

 Weekday Scheme
 ~~~~~~~~~~~~~~